 There are many credit repairing agencies which claim to help with repairing your credit score.
 While these agencies may help you by filing disputes to rectify errors etc, they cannot directly fix or repair your credit score.

 Contrary to what you might have heard, a poor credit score can improve in a few months if you work towards it.
 Information on payment defaults can remain in your credit report for several years (depends on the bureau), but if you follow healthy credit practices like making timely repayments, keeping your credit utilisation low, avoiding too many credit inquiries, these can help in improving your credit score.

 Credit scores are calculated according to your creditworthiness as an individual, and not as a married couple.
 Even if you have a joint bank account or a joint loan with your spouse, you will continue to have separate credit scores.
 However, do keep in mind that in case of a joint loan, a delayed EMI payment or a default can impact scores of both co-borrowers.

 Your credit score is determined based on how many credit products you have and how well you’re repaying your dues.
 You can have an annual income of Rs.
 10 lakh and have no credit score since you have no credit line against your name.
 On the other hand, you could be earning Rs.
 4 lakh annually and have a credit score of 800+ because you have availed of a credit product and have a good repayment record and credit history.
 Your annual income has no bearing on your credit score at all.

-In fact, whether you’re New to Credit (NTC) or already have a credit score, you can check and improve it using the OneScore App.
-Along with your free credit score and credit report every month from CIBIL and Experian, you can use our AI-based score planner to improve your credit score.
+In fact, whether you’re New to Credit (NTC) or already have a credit score, you can get your free credit score from our OneScore App.
+You will get a free CIBIL and Experian credit score and credit report every month.